thephoeron/hyperlattices/README.md

 ## Documentation

-Documentation for the `hyperlattice` library is available at:
+Documentation for the `hyperlattices` library is available at:

 https://thephoeron.github.io/hyperlattices/